-NICEATM conducted a retrospective data analysis that was used to support Environmental Protection Agency (EPA) guidance on waiving acute dermal toxicity tests for pesticide formulations.
+NICEATM conducted a retrospective data analysis that was used to support EPA guidance on waiving acute dermal toxicity tests for pesticide formulations.
 This guidance is expected to substantially reduce laboratory animal use for acute toxicity testing.

 The NICEATM analysis used acute oral toxicity data for pesticide active ingredients and similar information for pesticide formulations provided by EPA.
 NICEATM reviewed the data to ensure that only high quality data were used to evaluate the usefulness and limitations of the acute oral hazard classifications in estimating dermal hazard classifications.
-The analysis was summarized in a poster (Paris et al.) presented at the 2016 Annual Meeting of the Society of Toxicology.
+The analysis was summarized in a poster (Paris et al.) presented at the 2016 SOT annual meeting.
 A manuscript currently in preparation will provide a more detailed description of the analysis.

 Workshops on Alternatives for Acute Toxicity Testing